Skip to main content

 Brief biography

 As an artist, Nic has performed a number of production roles across theatre's many disciplines.
 In 2019, he produced, directed, co-coached the dialects, and choreographed the intimacy for the North American premiere of Máiréad Ní Ghráda's 1964 Irish classic, On Trial -- an experimental drama about the historical abuse and neglect single mothers in Ireland faced in the mid-twentieth century.
-A proud member of Actors' Equity Association (AEA), Nic has also worked as an actor and singer at Lincoln Park Performing Arts Center (Midland, PA), the Pittsburgh Festival Opera (Pittsburgh, PA), the Virginia Samford Theatre (Birmingham, AL), and the Barn Theatre (Augusta, MI).
+A proud member of Actors' Equity Association (AEA), the union of professional stage actors, Nic has also worked as an actor and singer at Lincoln Park Performing Arts Center (Midland, PA), the Pittsburgh Festival Opera (Pittsburgh, PA), the Virginia Samford Theatre (Birmingham, AL), and the Barn Theatre (Augusta, MI).
 Past directing projects at UWL include Last Train to NibrocDragons Love TacosDr.
 Faustus, and Virginia Woolf's Orlando.
 He has also coached dialects and accents for several of these shows as well as Murder on the Orient ExpressA Christmas Carol, and Dirty Rotten Scoundrels

 Current courses at UWL